 U.S.A.
-RCRA: Some unused ingredients in this product may be considered "hazardous material" in other countries and they may require special disposal methods.
+RCRA: Some unused product may contain chromium which is considered hazardous waste if discarded, RCRA ID characteristic Toxic Hazardous Waste D007.
+Other ingredients in this product may be considered "hazardous material" in other countries and they may require special disposal methods.
 Contact your local municipality for the proper disposal method.
 Residues from welding consumables and processes could degrade and accumulate in groundwater.
-Welding slag from these products could typically contain the following components from the coating of the electrode: Fe, Mn, Na, Si, and C.
+Welding slag from these products could typically contain the following components from the coating of the electrode: Mn, F, Na, and Si.